Delhi Capitals: Players

-Former India Opener and Delhi local, Virender Sehwag was accorded the icon player status in the Delhi Daredevils team and was also the captain of the side during the first two seasons.
+Former India opener and Delhi local, Virender Sehwag was accorded the icon player status in the Delhi Daredevils team and was also the captain of the side during the first two seasons.
 However, he resigned and passed on the leadership to Gautam Gambhir for the 2010 season.
 But after Gambhir left the team for the Kolkata Knight Riders in the fourth edition, Sehwag was once again given the duty to captain the team.
-Since the start of the IPL in 2008, many international players such as Australian Glenn McGrath, South African batter and part-time keeper AB de Villiers, Sri Lanka player Tillakaratne Dilshan, Australia opener and former vice-captain David Warner, Andrew McDonald, New Zealand spinner Daniel Vettori, Farveez Maharoof, Dirk Nannes and Aussie opener Aaron Finch have donned the cap for the Daredevils.
-The team included Indian players like Tamil Nadu Middle-order batter and keeper Dinesh Karthik and Yo Mahesh.
+Since the start of the IPL in 2008, many international players such as Australian Glenn McGrath, South African batter and part-time keeper AB de Villiers, Sri Lankan player Tillakaratne Dilshan, Australian opener and former vice-captain David Warner, Andrew McDonald, New Zealand spinner Daniel Vettori, Farveez Maharoof, Dirk Nannes, and Aussie opener Aaron Finch have donned the cap for the Daredevils.
+The team included Indian players like Tamil Nadu middle-order batter and keeper Dinesh Karthik and Yo Mahesh.

 In 2009, Mohammad Asif and Shoaib Malik left due to the ban on Pakistani players and Asif's positive drug test.
-Aussie opener David Warner, Andrew McDonald, English Opener Paul Collingwood and Owais Shah were the new signings.
-Fast bowler Ashish Nehra came in from Mumbai Indians as a trade-off for Indian Opener Shikhar Dhawan.
+Aussie opener David Warner, Andrew McDonald, English opener Paul Collingwood and Owais Shah were the new signings.
+Fast bowler Ashish Nehra came in from Mumbai Indians as a trade-off for Indian opener Shikhar Dhawan.
 For IPL 2010, Australian all-rounder Moises Henriques came in from the Kolkata Knight Riders in exchange for Manoj Tiwary and Owais Shah.
 Wayne Parnell was purchased at the auction for US$610,000.